Featured Designer - iHeartStitchArt March 27 2023

 Jen: Any plans for the year ahead?

 Sarah: Oh yes!
-I will be releasing several new patterns for spring 2015, with more to follow throughout the year.
+I will be releasing several new patterns, with more to follow throughout the year.
 I will be offering kits on white and cream fabric this spring, and I think those will appeal to a lot of people.
 I want to expand into an Etsy Wholesale shop and build on my blog to include more tutorials and tips on working with my patterns.
 And, I have a stack of patterns (both in my head and on paper) that I would love to get out there!
 When I think about it all, I get butterflies of excitement - but I do have a young family to take care of and that always comes first… all in good time!

 You can check out more of the I Heart Stitch Art Collection at Red Thread Studio.